s7nfo/blog/_posts/2024-07-07-syscall-showdown.markdown

     </tr>
 </table>

-Both our competitors use <a href="https://linux.die.net/man/2/openat">openat</a> to open `test.txt` in current directory.
+Both start off with <a href="https://linux.die.net/man/2/openat">openat</a> to open `test.txt` in the current directory.
 Python then, unlike Ruby, uses [newfstat](http://man.he.net/man2/newfstatat) to figure out what buffer size to use by looking at `st_blksize`[^0].
-Both languages then use <a href="https://linux.die.net/man/2/ioctl">ioctl</a> to figure out whether the `fd` is a TTY.
+Both languages then use <a href="https://linux.die.net/man/2/ioctl">ioctl</a> to figure out whether the file descriptor is a TTY.

 So far as expected, but then...
 Python decides to [lseek](https://linux.die.net/man/2/lseek) to the start of the file twice.
-This doesn't seem strictly necessary, but a quick look through the cPython codebase didn't reveal why this is happening.
+This doesn't seem strictly necessary and a quick look through the cPython codebase didn't reveal why this is happening.
 If you know, let me know!

 Anyway: finally both languages use <a href="https://linux.die.net/man/2/write">write</a> to write our string and <a href="https://linux.die.net/man/2/close">close</a> to close the file handle.

-Now let's look at reading a file instead:
+Let's look at reading a file now:

 ```python
 # python